dssg/triage/docs/sources/quickstart.md

 business, etc.) that take place at a certain time.
 Each row of the data will be an **event**.
-Each event will have some `event_id`, and an `entity_id` to link it to the entity it happened to, a date, as well as additional attributes about the event (type for example) and the entity (`age`, `gender`, `race`, etc.).
+Each event will have some `event_id`, and an `entity_id` to link it to the entity it happened to, a date, as well as additional attributes about the event (`type`, for example) and the entity (`age`, `gender`, `race`, etc.).
 A sample row might look like:

 ```